 The Queensland Government has developed an Industry Framework for COVID Safe Events that needs to be considered by event organisers.

-- Events with over 10,000 people – need a COVID Safe Event Plan approved by the Queensland Chief Health Officer at Queensland Health.
+- Over 10,000 people—develop a COVID Safe Event Plan and submit to COVID-19.Industryplans@health.qld.gov.au for approval by the Queensland Chief Health Officer.

 Event organisers also need to complete a Statement of Compliance and have a printed copy displayed prominently at their event: